-The Westcountry Rivers Trust StoryWe have been helping to restore and protect the water environment in the Westcountry for over 20 years
+The Westcountry Rivers Trust StoryWe have been helping to restore and protect the water environment in the Westcountry for 25 years

 Spurred by a shared love of rivers, the Westcountry Rivers Trust is very much a grassroots organisation, brought into existence from the bottom up.
 In the early 90s, a group of individuals, passionate – but concerned – about the waterways around them, began to stitch together their ambitions for restoring Westcountry rivers, laying the foundations for the Trust we know today.